vbookshelf/myOfflineAi-ChatConsole/README.md

 The innovation is not in creating new technologies but in combining and optimizing existing technologoes:

 - <strong>Self-Contained Single-File Architecture:</strong> The entire application logic is contained in a single file.
-This design offers two major benefits: it provides a low barrier for tinkering and modification, and more importantly, it makes the codebase easy to audit for security and privacy.
+This design offers two major benefits: it provides a low barrier for tinkering and Ai modification, and more importantly, it makes the codebase easy to audit for security and privacy.
 - <strong>"Double-Click to Run" Accessibility:</strong> Through simple .bat (Windows) and .command (macOS) scripts, the application can be launched without needing to use the command line, making it accessible to non-programmers and enthusiasts alike.
 - <strong>High-Performance Hybrid Network:</strong> The app intelligently uses both HTTP and WebSockets.
 HTTP provides robust handling for file uploads, while WebSockets enable a real-time, low-latency connection for streaming AI responses and audio.
 - <strong>Instant Audio with Sentence-by-Sentence TTS:</strong> Instead of waiting for the AI to generate its full response, text-to-speech audio begins playing sentence by sentence, creating a much more fluid and natural conversational experience.